Convert more leads and retain customers with chat insights

 With an automated data transfer process in place, you’ll have access to searchable chat logs, response data, customer context, and more in your data warehouse.
 Here are just a few of the ways you can use that data to convert and retain customers:

-To implement this data upload process and all of the others we’ve mentioned, we used a General Automation Platform (GAP), a low-code platform for integrating cloud-based applications and creating multi-step automated processes.
+To implement this data upload process and all of the others we’ve mentioned, we used our low-code platform for integrating cloud-based applications and creating multi-step automated processes.
+Here's how:

 To kick off this workflow, we want to submit a data export request to our live chat tool on a predetermined cadence.
 This stage ensures that we’re successfully pulling all information without relying on tedious, manual exports.